kerriroseriley/Zero-Emission_Vehicles_in-California/README.md

 ![Hydrogen Fuel Cell Vehicle to Station Ratio](https://github.com/kerriroseriley/Zero-Emission_Vehicles_in-California/blob/b3ee8ddc565b9d189e843b72c79cdd8bb3b3a01e/outputs/hydrogen_map.png)

 ## Conclusion and Recommendations
-This project shows the trends of ZEVs Vehicle Registrations and the disproportionate growth of Zero Emission charging stations across ZIP codes in the State of California in 2025.
-Key takeways include the rise of Battery Electric Vehicle registrations, especially 2021-2022, the outpacing infrastructure growth in several ZIP codes.
+This project analyzes trends in Zero Emission Vehicle (ZEV) registrations alongside the spatial distribution and growth of charging infrastructure across ZIP codes in California, with a focus on 2025.
+By combining vehicle registration data with station availability, the analysis highlights how adoption and infrastructure development are not always aligned geographically.

+Key findings show a strong increase in Battery Electric Vehicle (BEV) registrations, particularly between 2021 and 2022, reflecting a rapid acceleration in consumer adoption of electric vehicles during that period.
+In contrast, hydrogen fuel cell vehicle growth remains comparatively limited and concentrated in fewer areas.
+While charging infrastructure has expanded over time, the growth is uneven across ZIP codes, resulting in clear disparities between regions with high EV adoption and those with limited charging access.

+In several ZIP codes, vehicle adoption has outpaced the development of charging infrastructure, creating potential bottlenecks for continued ZEV adoption.
+This mismatch suggests that infrastructure expansion has not consistently kept pace with demand, particularly in high-growth EV regions.

 For Policy Makers and Planners in California:
  + Targeted infrastructure planning and development: Investments in zero-emission vehicle infrastructure should focus on ZIP codes where ZEV charger availability is disproportionately low compared to the number of registered zero-emission vehicles.
+ + Addressing these gaps would improve accessibility and more equitable EV adoption across regions

 ## References
 “Advanced Clean Cars.”
 Advanced Clean Cars, ww2.arb.ca.gov/our-work/programs/drive-forward-light-duty-vehicle-program/advanced-clean-cars.
 Accessed 11 Apr.
 2026.